-Jalandhara bandha (throat lock) is used in yoga practices to hold the breath and control the network of conductive pathways located in the neck region.
-These include: blood vessels, nerve fibers, and pranic channels.
+Jalandhara Bandha (throat lock) is used in yoga practices to retain the breath and control the network of conductive pathways in the neck.
+These include blood vessels, nerve fibers, and pranic channels.

 The throat lock in yoga helps to achieve hormonal balance in the human body

-Jalandhara affects a person's physiology, psyche, and energy, allowing the upward rising energy to be captured and concentrated.
-Throat lock is used to master complex variations of pranayamas.
+Jalandhara Bandha affects a person's physiology, psyche, and energy, allowing the upward-flowing energy to be captured and concentrated.
+The throat lock is used to master complex pranayama variations.

 Benefits

-The benefits of Jalandhara Bandha are the stimulation of the thyroid and parathyroid glands, which are responsible for the production of important hormones in the body.
-On the physical level, they regulate immunity, metabolism, cell division, all internal organs and the brain.
+The benefits of Jalandhara Bandha include the stimulation of the thyroid and parathyroid glands, which produce important hormones.
+Physically, these hormones regulate immunity, metabolism, cell division, and the function of all internal organs and the brain.

-The moment the throat is compressed, there is an inhibition of metabolism and hormone release.
-Throat lock in yoga helps in achieving hormonal balance in the human body.
+When the throat is compressed, metabolism and hormone release are inhibited.
+The throat lock in yoga helps achieve hormonal balance.

-Jalandhara lowers blood pressure and slows down the heartbeat by compressing special receptors that are located in the carotid artery area.
+Jalandhara Bandha lowers blood pressure and slows the heartbeat by compressing specific receptors in the carotid artery area.

-This exercise in Hatha Yoga is one of the ways to strengthen the energy potential.
-Activating the energy centers has a huge impact on behavior and perception of reality: a person becomes calmer, more aware, which allows to make life more effective.
+This Hatha Yoga exercise is one way to strengthen energy potential.
+Activating energy centers has a significant impact on behavior and the perception of reality: a person becomes calmer and more aware, leading to a more effective life.

-Consult an experienced yoga teacher before beginning a class.
+Consult an experienced yoga teacher before starting a practice.

 Contraindications